theborakompanioni/azure-docs.de-de/articles/application-gateway/application-gateway-create-probe-classic-ps.md

 <properties
-   pageTitle="Erstellen eines benutzerdefinierten Tests für ein Application Gateway im klassischen Bereitstellungsmodell mithilfe von PowerShell | Microsoft Azure" description="Erfahren Sie, wie Sie mithilfe von PowerShell einen benutzerdefinierten Test für ein Application Gateway im klassischen Bereitstellungsmodell erstellen." services="application-gateway" documentationCenter="na" authors="georgewallace"
+   pageTitle="Create a custom probe for Application Gateway by using PowerShell in the classic deployment model | Microsoft Azure" description="Learn how to create a custom probe for Application Gateway by using PowerShell in the classic deployment model" services="application-gateway" documentationCenter="na" authors="georgewallace"